Shelby219/T2A1_workbook/README.md

-##  - b.
-Describe the hardware used to host the app.
+##  B. Describe the hardware used to host the app.

 In about mid 2018 Depop completed a large project to move multiple key components of their largest application to AWS from Heroku, this was described as paving the way for the next generation of their platform.
 Whilst certain components remain on other infrastructure like Heroku, the following is the components used in this new ecosystem for the main application in AWS: